 DIT Hothouse Alumnus wins Prestigious Irish Times Innovation Award

 Dublin Design Studio’s first product, Scriba, is a completely new type of smart stylus made for mobile devices.
-Scriba's dynamic design and highly responsive "Squeeze Motion" technology equips the user with enhanced control and a more fluid creative experience.
+Scriba's dynamic design and highly responsive "Squeeze Motion" new technology equips the user with enhanced control and a more fluid creative experience.
 Scriba has a stand-by battery charge of over 6 months making it one of the most reliable styli on the market.

 On winning the award David said, ‘I am absolutely delighted to have won the Irish Times Innovation Award for Creative Industries Innovation 2016.
 The Irish Times hosted a superb event and there was some incredible Irish talent and innovation on show.”